 “85% of your financial success is due to your personality and ability to communicate, negotiate, and lead.
 Shockingly, only 15% is due to technical knowledge.” – Carnegie Institute of Technology

-What does this research mean for school leaders?
+What does this research mean for educators?

 Although a school may pursue high levels of academic excellence, or excellence in their athletic program, or in their fine arts program – the value of trust between those they work with and those they serve is even greater, and of more importance than the quality of the services they provide.
 Yet, how much time, resources, and energy do schools invest in developing, initiating, and maintaining trust in those relationships?